 When tumor or infection are suspected, blood tests may be ordered, including a CBC (complete blood count especially looking for anemia) and sedimentation rate (an elevated sedimentation rate indicates inflammation).

-Most low back pain can be treated without surgery.
-To treat the pain, medications such as acetaminophen (Tylenol), non-steroidal anti-inflammatory agents (such as aspirin, naproxen, and ibuprofen), and opioids can be used.
+Most low back pain is due to muscle strain and spasm and does not require surgery.
+To treat the pain, medications such as acetaminophen (Tylenol), non-steroidal anti-inflammatory agents (such as aspirin, naproxen, and ibuprofen), gabapentin or pregabilin and opioids can be used.
 NSAIDs suppress inflammation, pain and fever by inhibiting certain inflammation-causing chemicals in the body.
 Acetaminophen reduces pain and fever, but does not inhibit inflammation.
-Opioids (such as codeine) provide pain relief only and are often prescribed to manage severe acute and chronic back pain.
+Gabapentin and pregabilin, medications that have been used for anti-seizure activity, also has the ability to block pain.
+Opioids (such as codeine) provide pain relief and may be prescribed to manage severe acute and chronic back pain.
+However, opioids have many problems, such as habituation, constipation and lightheadedness, and are avoided when possible and used for the shortest possible duration.
 Epidural injection is an option if the back pain does not respond to these treatments.
 Each person is different in terms of response to medication.

 In contrast with popular wisdom, numerous studies have shown that bed rest beyond 2 to 3 days is not helpful.
 Patients should resume activities as soon as possible.
 Exercise is an effective way to speed recovery and help strengthen the back and abdominal muscles.
 Exercise also helps reduce the risk that the back pain will return.
 Doctors or physical therapists should provide a list of exercises to do at home.
 It is also important to learn lifting techniques and exercises to reduce work-site injuries.
 Lumbar corsets are only appropriate if helpful in the work setting.
-Routine use of lumbar corsets may weaken spinal muscles and delay recovery.
+Routine use of lumbar corsets may weaken core strength (spinal and abdominal muscles) and delay recovery.
 Spinal manipulation can be effective for some patients with acute low back pain.

 Because the vast majority of patients recover from their low back pain with little help from a doctor, the rationale behind choosing surgery must be convincing.
 Eighty percent of patients with sciatica recover eventually without surgery.